Aphelion-im/180-websites/Day 19 - Pong (x)/README.md

 ## To do
 * Smoother player pad movement (with keydown eventlistener and keyboard buffer)
 * Player 2 pad (In a Class & constructor?)
 * Middle field dots --> squares.
-Line not in perfect middle.
+Line not in perfect middle as it is a border.
 * Player scores. clearInterval.
 New ball.